 Chronic moderate consumption of caffeine at up to 400 mg/day is not associated with significant adverse effects in the general adult population.
 The caffeine intake of pregnant women should be limited to ≤ 200 mg caffeine/day.
-There is a lack of information on which to base recommendations for breastfeeding women.
+There is a lack of information on which to base recommendations for breastfeeding women other than that women who habitually consume caffeine should continue doing so in the perinatal period, to avoid caffeine withdrawal.
 Safe levels of caffeine for children and adolescents in the range 2.5 to 3.0 mg/kg bw/day have previously been extrapolated from adults based on bodyweight.
 However, 3.0 mg/kg bw/day has been associated with adverse effects on affective states in children, and > 1.4 mg/kg bw/day has been associated with sleep disturbance in children.
 The rate of clearance of caffeine in adolescents is comparable to that of adults, so caffeine intake up to 5.7 mg/kg bw/day is considered to be safe for this age group.

 Most of the contraindications of caffeine identified in this review may be expected to be managed by consumers, by the medical profession, or through advice provided by pharmacists.
-Subpopulations at potential risk that are not managed through these avenues include users of supplements that are not accurately labelled, infants and pre-schoolers, and athletes.
+Subpopulations at potential risk not managed through these avenues include users of supplements not accurately labelled, infants and preschoolers, and athletes.
 There is evidence of a lack of understanding of the hazards of caffeine, particularly in athletes and adolescents, and caffeine consumption poses a risk of acute poisoning to infants and small children.